Order before 22h00: same day worldwide shipping. Fast delivery

-We made a selection of several scientific studies in leading medical journals and summed up the conclusions for you.
+We made a selection of several scientific studies in peer medical journals and summed up the conclusions for you.

-You can click on the file names to view the full studies.
+You can click on the green headers to expand or collapse the content.

 Publication: Explore, the Journal of Science and healing, Vol. 15, Issue 3, p.
 181-190